 - Short-term OTM call options sold periodically against the long call

-The poor man’s covered call works best in neutral to moderately bullish market conditions.
+It works best in neutral to moderately bullish market conditions.
 When you implement this strategy, you’re essentially expressing a view that:

 - The underlying asset will remain stable or increase slightly in price